 - Exposure to cancer-causing agents in the environment, including ultraviolet radiation, asbestos, arsenic, radon gas and other chemicals.

-The American Cancer Society now recommends that adults over the age of 50 have regular colon cancer screenings performed, especially if they are at an increased risk of developing cancer.
+The CDC recently recommended that adults over the age of 45 have regular colon cancer screenings performed, especially if they are at an increased risk of developing cancer.
+The age formerly had been 45.
 The goal of screening for colon cancer is to find the cancer as soon as possible and prevent it from spreading.
 Screening helps doctors to detect pre-cancerous growths called polyps, which can removed in order to help stop the growth of cancerous tumors.
-(8)

 Cancer stages are split into numbers and letters.
 Numbers range from 0–5, with 0 being the least severe and 5 being the most.
 Letters A, B and C can be used to indicate sub-stages, with A being less severe and C being more severe.
 Some doctors also grade cancers, ranging from grade 1 to 4, which indicate how cancer looks when examined under a microscope compared to normal tissue.